Download Assured OSS packages using a remote repository

 Set up a remote repository using Sonatype Nexus

-1. Login to your Sonatype Nexus repository manager.
-Make sure that you have the required privileges to create a new remote repository.
+1. Sign in to your Sonatype Nexus repository manager.
+Ensure that you have the required privileges to create a new remote repository.

 2. Select the option to create a new repository.

-3. Select the appropriate repository type, for example Maven for Java and PyPi for Python.
+3. Select the appropriate repository type (for example, select Maven for Java or PyPi for Python).

 4. Enter the following details for the new repository: